wolny/pytorch-3dunet/README.md

 - _DiceCoefficient_ - Dice Coefficient (computes per channel Dice Coefficient and returns the average) If a 3D U-Net was trained to predict cell boundaries, one can use the following semantic instance segmentation metrics (the metrics below are computed by running connected components on thresholded boundary map and comparing the resulted instances to the ground truth instance segmentation):
-- _BoundaryAveragePrecision_ - Average Precision
+- _BoundaryAveragePrecision_ - Average Precision applied to the boundary probability maps: thresholds the boundary maps given by the network, runs connected components to get the segmentation and computes AP between the resulting segmentation and the ground truth
 - _AdaptedRandError_ - Adapted Rand Error (see http://brainiac2.mit.edu/SNEMI3D/evaluation for a detailed explanation)

 If not specified `MeanIoU` will be used by default.

 ### Regression
-- _PSNR_ - peak signal to noise ration
+- _PSNR_ - peak signal to noise ratio

 ## Getting Started